Best Cell Phone Plans Under $20

 What we like

 For those of you who can live without monthly data (honestly, good for you) but still want unlimited talk and text, we recommend getting on the best network.
-US Mobile is an MVNO that operates on the Verizon network—by far the most reliable network in the country.
+US Mobile is an MVNO that operates on the Verizon network—by far the most reliable 4G network in the country.
+Mint and Tello use T-Mobile's network, which comes in first with the best 5G coverage.
 Here’s how the rankings break down for best coverage in the country, if you’re curious:

-Verizon offers 21% more coverage than second-place T-Mobile.
-That’s basically a whole extra fifth of the country covered on US Mobile/Verizon.
+Verizon offers 8% more 4G coverage than third-place T-Mobile.
 This network really shines in more rural areas, so if you’re an avid camper, you can count on getting calls and texts whilst in the wilderness.

 Check out the coverage map below to see what we’re talking about: